madelinemcbride/rga-site/_pages/about.md

 He is a member of the National Scientific Committee of the Mexican Society of Space Medicine and Microgravity (SOMMEM) and author of the book *Space Nursing*, published by the Mexican Space Agency and CONACyT.
 He also authored *The Borders of the Real* (Diván Negro, 2020), reflecting his work in psychoanalytic theory.

+Dr. Gómez Ayala maintains a private practice for clinical psychotherapy for patients in Mexico City.
+For a link to that page, [click here. ]([url](https://www.doctoralia.com.mx/rodrigo-gomez-ayala/enfermero/ciudad-de-mexico))

 ## Areas of focus

 - Neuropathology